-In all cases, we provide high resolution 600DPI scans correctly cropped, oriented, optimized and labeled in proper order.
-Each album will always have its own labeled folder in your USB or CD.
+In all cases, we provide high-resolution 600DPI scans correctly cropped, oriented, optimized, and labeled in proper order.
+Each album will always have its own labeled folder on your USB.
 For any album type we can provide scans of the full pages or crops of each individual image within the pages.
-Optional premium retouching and restoration services are available as well, as are reprints scanned pages into modern photo books.
+Optional premium retouching and restoration services are available as well, along with options to reprint scanned pages into modern photo books.

 Fair Pricing for Photo Albums to Digital

 A $45 service fee applies to all orders.
 This service fee provides for safe handling procedures including: intake, item coding, physical & digital storage, quality checks by senior technicians and packaging.

 - 600 DPI on professional scanners